sw-samuraj/bds-terraform-discovery/README.md

 # OCI Big Data Service Terraform discovery

 An example of Terraform discovery of the OCI Big Data Service resource.
-It's a supporting repository accompanying the article [Terraforming of OCI Big Data Service]().
+It's a accompanying repository for the article [Terraforming of OCI Big Data Service]().

 ## How to